-Since I founded the Daniel DNA Project in 2001, with Family Tree DNA, our family has profited from several interesting and illuminating Y DNA matches.
-I present the rationale and history of the search for the ancestry of Thomas Daniel 1750-1825 and eventual search for the DNA of the Caroline County, VA Daniels and a comparison count of matching and non-matching markers for each participant on the Caroline County, VA Daniels DNA page.
+Since I founded the Daniel DNA Project with Family Tree DNA in 2001, our family has profited from several interesting and illuminating Y DNA matches which connect Thomas to the line of William Daniel 1680-1765 of Caroline County, VA.
+I present the rationale for, and history of, the search for the ancestry of Thomas Daniel 1750-1825, which led to the eventual search for the Y DNA of the Caroline County, VA Daniels here.
+A comparison count of matching and non-matching markers for each participant on the Caroline County, VA Daniels DNA is included.
 An analysis of specific non-matching markers between kits is in process.

 Our Thomas Daniel was NOT